Welcome to Year 3

 English

+This term we will be reading a range of texts as a whole class, in small groups and individually.
+We are reading ‘Fortunately the Milk’ by Neil Gaiman together to start our English work this term.
+Later this year we will also be studying other books by Dick King-Smith, by Roald Dahl, by Garry Kilworth and by other authors.
 Children will continue to be given reading books and reading records, which should be brought into school every day.
 As children reach the end of the school reading scheme, they will be given a library book to replace the school reading book.
 We will have a weekly library session in which all children will be able to choose a book from the school library.
 To continue to develop their reading children should read at home with an adult for about ten minutes 3-4 times per week.
 Writing skills will be applied to a variety of text types.
 This term our writing will include adventure stories, letters, recounts and explanation texts.
 Spellings will be set weekly, your child will bring these home in their spelling book and should practise them at least 3 times per week.
 The weekly spelling test will usually be on a Friday.

 P.E.

-Our P.E. day in school this year is Wednesday for which your child will need a plain white T-shirt, dark shorts and trainers.
+Our P.E. day in school this year is Monday for which your child will need a plain white T-shirt, dark shorts and trainers.
 Please send these into school at the start of term and they can stay in school until the end of term.
 In colder, wetter weather we will aim to still enjoy P.E. outdoors where possible and so children will be able to wear tracksuits as necessary.
 Everything should be clearly marked with your child’s name and kept in a bag in your child’s locker throughout the half-term.

 On Friday afternoons all children will be swimming at Scott Hall Leisure Centre.
 As in Year 2, your child will need to come to school already wearing swimming costume under their school clothes and with a change of underwear and a towel in a large plastic bag.
 Please ensure for both P.E. and swimming that hair is tied back and earrings are removed before school.